murakami-dev/aws-memo/CloudWatch/CWagent設定.md

 2. no
 default choice: [1]:

 Would you like to collect your metrics at high resolution (sub-minute resolution)?
-This enables sub-minute resolution for all metrics, but you can customize for specific metrics in the output json fil e.
+This enables sub-minute resolution for all metrics, but you can customize for specific metrics in the output json file.
 1. 1s
 2. 10s
 3. 30s